-Sulfur Dioxide $(SO_2)$ is a toxic gas.
-Obtain a Safety Data Sheet (SDS) for this material, and rigorously follow the safety guidelines described there.

-Vent the exhaust from the analyzer's internal pump (in N100) to outside the immediate area or shelter surrounding the instrument.

-Do not vent calibration gas or sample gas into enclosed areas.

-Sample and calibration gases should only come into contact with PTFE (Teflon) or glass tubes and fixtures.

-Do not allow sample and calibration gases to come into contact with brass or stainless steel fittings prior to the reaction cell.

-In units with a permeation tube option installed, vacuum pump must be connected and powered on to maintain constant gas flow though the analyzer at all times.
-Insufficient gas flow allows gas to build up to levels that will contaminate the instrument or present a safety hazard to personnel.
+- Sulfur Dioxide (SO2) and Hydrogen Sulfide are toxic gases.
+Obtain a Safety Data Sheet (SDS) for these materials, and rigorously follow the safety guidelines described there. - Vent the exhaust from the analyzer's internal pump to outside the immediate area or shelter surrounding the instrument. - Do not vent calibration gas or sample gas into enclosed areas. - Sample and calibration gases should only come into contact with PTFE (Teflon) or glass tubes and fixtures. - Do not allow sample and calibration gases to come into contact with brass or stainless steel fittings prior to the reaction cell. - In units with a permeation tube option installed, vacuum pump must be connected and powered on to maintain constant gas flow though the analyzer at all times.
+Insufficient gas flow allows gas to build up to levels that will contaminate the instrument or present a safety hazard to personnel. - Remove the permeation tube when taking the analyzer out of operation and store in sealed container (use the original shipping packaging).

-(See Section 5.6.3 for instructions on how to remove the permeation tube when the unit is not in operation).
+(See Section 5.6.2 for instructions on how to remove the permeation tube when the unit is not in operation).